VinayakPunj/VinayakPunj/README.md

 ## Hi there 👋, I am Vinayak Punj
 AI Engineer | GenAI | Cloud ML | Finance

-I build production-ready AI systems at the intersection of **technology and finance**.
+I passionate about building production ready AI systems at the intersection of **technology and finance**.

 From LLM powered agents and Azure ML pipelines to intelligent automation for invoices, orders, and financial workflows, I focus on applying AI where accuracy, compliance,